Here in Louisiana, Stan's Airboat and Marsh Excavator Service is best known for pipeline reclamation,…

 While these materials might not have an immediate direct negative impact on us or the environment, this not a chance we’re willing to take at Stan’s.
 You will want to make sure your waste removal is handled by someone with a good record of compliance.
 Believe it or not, even after it has left your property, you are still responsible for this waste–which is why you want to guarantee that it’s properly removed.

 If you’re unclear as to whether or not your waste is hazardous, don’t hesitate to ask a professional.
 There are serious consequences you could face even if you accidentally place mislabeled hazardous material in a landfill or other place where it doesn’t belong.
-Let us dispose of your non-hazardous waste the right way.
+Let us handle your non-hazardous waste removal.
 Contact us today to request a quote!